aintnoBaka7227/aintnoBaka7227/README.md

 Experiences:

+Past:
 CyberLab
 - Software engineer intern in Cyberlab, contributed to the cyber security lab's digital twins and implemeted a web vulnerability simulator (inspired by OWASP's Juice Shop).
 - Research intern on AWS Networking, Linux route steering in particular.

+Current:
 AI for Space, AIML
 - Research Intern on Optimisation for Space Debris Association.

+AI Developer Intern, DidgeNet Pty Ltd
+- Building an AI Application to support Indigenous Rangers gathering data better to support their habitats conservation and document for Government Audit

 Look below for more details on what I have built so far.